faicalcarvalho/SW-Tutor/README.md

 Building the resource file
 -------

-Before building SW-Tutor.exe, you need an updated version of *sw_tutor.res*, the Windows resource file that is linked with the application.
+Before building SW-Tutor.exe, you need an updated version of the *sw_tutor.res* file, the Windows resource file that is linked with the application.
 Change the current directory to *rc* and run the resource compiler:

     $ cd rc
-    $ copy .\bin-bk\rc.exe-orig .\rc.exe
-    $ copy .\bin-bk\rcdll.dll-orig .\rcdll.dll
     $ rc /r sw_tutor.rc

-The two binary files necessary to run the resource compiler are preserved in the *bin-bk* direcoty.
-So the two *copy* commands above.
+The two binary files necessary to run the resource compiler (*rc.exe* and *rcdll.dll*) are preserved in the *rc* directory.

 The resource compiler produces the *sw_tutor.res* file.
 You must copy this file to the main directory: